 Workforce Focus addresses key workforce practices- those directed toward creating and maintaining a high performance work environment and toward engaging your workforce to enable it and your organisation to adapt to change and to succeed.
-The Category covers workforce engagement, development, and management in an integrated way (i.e., aligned with your organisation's strategic objectives and action plans).
-Your workforce focus includes your capability and capacity needs and your workforce support climate.
+The category covers your capability and capacity needs and your workforce support climate.
+Your workforce focus includes workforce engagement, development, and management, which should be addressed in an integrated way (i.e., aligned with your organisation's strategic objectives and action plans).

-To reinforce the basic alignment of workforce management with overall strategy, the Criteria also cover human resource planning as part of overall planning in the Strategic Planning Category (Category 2).
+To reinforce the basic alignment of workforce management with overall strategy, the Criteria also cover human resource planning as part of overall planning in the Strategic Planning category (category 2).